ihex

 Package ihex implements access to Intel HEX files.

-IHEX files consist of records representing instructions for a PROM programmer to write data to memory locations (referred to here as "the address space") and set certain registers ("the start address"), along with record types this package only handles internally (EOF and extended addressing).
-As these records may appear in a file in any order and are defined to have peculiar corner cases, this package only presents the user a simplified view of the address space, losing details of a particular representation on input and generating conservative output.
-Documentation for (*IHex).ReadFrom describes the abstraction in more detail.
+IHEX files consist of records representing instructions for a PROM programmer to write data to memory locations (hereby referred to as "the address space") and set certain registers ("the start address"), along with record types this package only handles internally (EOF and extended addressing).
+As these records may appear in a file in any order and are defined to have peculiar corner cases, this package only presents the user with a simplified view of the address space, losing details of a particular representation on input and generating conservative output.

 Index